 Xander Subashi is the Associate Director of Programs at the Support Center, having joined the organization in late 2015 as a Board Fellow while in graduate school.
-He oversees the Interim Executive Director Program and manages Support Center’s impact economy initiatives, which support social enterprises, revenue-generating nonprofits, and impact investors and funders.
+Xander oversees the Executive Search practice and Interim Executive Director program and manages Support Center’s impact economy initiatives, which support social enterprises, revenue-generating nonprofits, and impact investors and funders.
 Xander has worked at Support Center in several capacities since the fall of 2015, when he joined the organization as a Board Fellow while in graduate school.
 There his studies centered on philanthropy and impact investing, nonprofit management, social enterprise development, and leadership in education.
 Prior to graduate school and working at the Support Center, Xander was an educator focusing on experiential and service learning, as well as a middle and high school Latin teacher, college counselor, and varsity coach.
 He holds an MBA from Columbia Business School, an MA in school leadership from Teachers College, Columbia, and a BA in Latin and Greek from Haverford College.

 Janice Alderman has worked in development for more than 25 years.
 Through JAZ Consulting, she has provided more than 20 organizations with annual campaign, major gift, foundation and corporate fundraising consulting, managed grant writing, lead strategic planning initiatives, created communications strategy, trained board members in development, aided in board development and provided copywriting.
 Prior to that, she was Vice President of Development for Children’s Aid and Family Services in Paramus, NJ and served as the Director of Development for Women in Cable and Telecommunications.